mdancho84/mdancho84.github.io/_posts/2023-12-02-how-to-use-r-in-production-mage-ai-google-cloud.md

 - These are the steps I follow when I'm building a data engineering pipeline for a client.
 - Once you are familiar with my framework, you can build your own data engineering pipelines **in under 45 minutes.**

+**Heads up, this is a comprehensive tutorial.** This is because I wanted to build the training I wish I had when I solved this problem for the first time.
+I hope you enjoy it!

 ## Step 1: How to create a Google Cloud project